JustinRWright/MildMayhem/README.md

 * [Mock Up](#mock-up)

 ## Thank You To All Collaborators
-Thank you to Nathaniel Wallace for coming on board to contribute, and to Willibab for spell effect artwork: https://itch.io/profile/willibab.
+Thank you to Nathaniel Wallace for coming on board to contribute, and to Willibab for spell artwork: https://itch.io/profile/willibab.

 ## Story and Journey